Baylex/child_care/README.md

 1. Add images
 2. hyperlink the links
 3. explore how to web scrape the data from the .gov website, which will make the process more automated.
+4. Consider changing Y/N to Yes/No using python, so it looks nicer in a Tableau display.